SpaceX Starship prototype takes big step toward Mars with first tiny 'hop'

-Elon Musk and SpaceX took their latest step toward Mars and the stated goal of making humanity a multi-planetary species ... by shooting a giant metal thermos into the Texas sky.
+Elon Musk and SpaceX took their latest step toward Mars and the stated goal of making humanity a multi-planetary species ... by shooting a giant metal thermos into the Texas sky Tuesday evening.

-The company performed an almost 500-foot (150-meter) "hop" of its SN5 Starship prototype at its Boca Chica development facility Tuesday evening at 5 p.m.
+The company performed an almost 500-foot (150 meter) "hop" of its SN5 Starship prototype at its Boca Chica development facility at 5 p.m.
 PT.

 The nearly nine-story-tall test craft ignited its single Raptor engine and slowly rose into the air before then gently returning to the ground and landing upright not far from where it took off.